kubernetes/community/kubernetes-repositories.md

 #### Rules

-   * Must live under github.com/kubernetes/<project-name>
+   * Must live under `github.com/kubernetes/<project-name>`
    * Must adopt the Kubernetes Code of Conduct
    * All code projects use the Apache Licence version 2.0.
-Documentation repositories should use the Creative Commons License version 4.0.
+Documentation repositories must use the Creative Commons License version 4.0.
    * Must adopt the CNCF CLA bot
    * Must adopt all Kubernetes automation (e.g. /lgtm, etc)
    * All OWNERS must be members of standing as defined by ability to vote in Kubernetes steering committee elections. in the Kubernetes community